-Beyond Doom & Gloom: How to Teach Climate Change Towards Empowerment »
+Beyond Gloom and Doom: How to Teach Climate Change Towards Empowerment

 anxious.
 Overlooking emotions while learning about crushing climate data can cause anxiety, and helplessness, and impede our ability to learn and take action.
 How do we support youth in stepping up rather than shutting down?

 The following pages offer a brief review of strategies and resources for processing climate change-related emotions inspiring action together and hope for the future.
+The teaching resources associated with each strategy include a thoughtfully curated collection of lesson plans, websites, and videos that support climate mental health.
 The goal of these pages is to facilitate the expression, processing, and validation of youths' climate emotions while also encouraging positive emotions and reducing stress.
 These pages are not a replacement for services from a mental health professional.
 Please seek professional help if any of your students or you are at risk.

-Learn about self-care strategies that can help you support youth as they navigate these impacts.
+Self-care » Learn about self-care strategies that can help you support yourself and the youth as you navigate climate impacts.

-Including conversations about climate justice within the context of mental health is important as the impacts of climate change disproportionately affect low-income, Black, Indigenous and People of Color.
+Climate Justice » Including conversations about climate justice within the context of mental health is important as the impacts of climate change disproportionately affect low-income, Black, Indigenous, and People of Color.
 This may also influence people's mental health.
-Learn about resources and strategies to make youth more aware of these disproportionate impacts, and to include multiple voices and ways of knowing in conversations and action projects.
+Learn about resources and strategies to help youth become more aware of these disproportionate impacts and include multiple voices and ways of knowing in conversations and action projects.

-Understand the five stages of grief, and strategies and resources that can support youth in moving through grief to build resilience.
+Move through Grief » Understand the five stages of grief, strategies, and resources that can support youth in moving through grief to build resilience.

 Cultivate Hope and Resilience » Hope is a teachable skill.
 Learn to cultivate hope through time in nature, reframe the problems associated with climate change, and share examples of others doing climate change work.